 John A. Rees is Associate Professor of Politics and International Relations at The University of Notre Dame Australia.
-His research interests are related to themes of religion and international development, religion and foreign policy and the IR discourse on post-secularism.
+He is also Convenor of the Religion and Global Society Program at Notre Dame's Institute for Ethics and Society.

 Ben Richardson is an Associate Professor in International Political Economy at the University of Warwick.
 His research focuses on the political economy of food and agriculture.